 You will probably be hospitalized for one week or longer when you begin your treatment with amiodarone.
 Your doctor will monitor you carefully during this time and for as long as you continue to take amiodarone.
 Your doctor will probably start you on a high dose of amiodarone and gradually decrease your dose as the medication begins to work.
 Your doctor may decrease your dose during your treatment if you develop side effects.
 Follow your doctor's directions carefully.

 Do not stop taking amiodarone without talking to your doctor.
-You may be hospitalized when you stop taking amiodarone.
+You may need to be closely monitored or even hospitalized when you stop taking amiodarone.
 Amiodarone may remain in your body for some time after you stop taking it, so your doctor will watch you carefully during this time.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests, such as blood tests, X-rays, and electrocardiograms (EKGs, tests that record the electrical activity of the heart) before and during your treatment to be sure that it is safe for you to take amiodarone and to check your body's response to the medication.